Austin – IT Specialist

 - When it's necessary to meet in person, the meeting lead shares an agenda as an editable Post in the #it-team channel ahead of time.

-Jamie's team is responsible for all IT-buying decisions at Cloud-y.
+Austin's team is responsible for all IT-buying decisions at Cloud-y.
 They need to take into account the needs of many stakeholders when working with vendors.

 - Try to find a time for all relevant stakeholders to meet.